FAIRmat-NFDI/pynxtools/docs/tutorial/build-a-reader.md

 Scientific instruments produce data in dozens of incompatible formats.
 [NeXus](https://www.nexusformat.org/) is a community standard that defines a common structure for scientific data files so that tools, scripts, and databases can read them without format-specific code.

 A NeXus file is an HDF5 file with an agreed-upon internal layout.
-The layout is defined by an **application definition** (NXDL file): an XML schema that says which groups and fields a valid file must contain.
+The layout is defined by an **application definition** (NXDL file): an XML schema that defines which groups, fields, and attributes a valid file must contain.
+An application definition also defines how instances of concepts in a NeXus file should be named.
+Names frequently have a templated part, i.e., concepts names can be (partially) renamable.

 `pynxtools` is the Python library that converts your raw data into a NeXus/HDF5 file and validates the result.

 ### The three-file pattern

-Every pynxtools reader plugin works with three types of input:
+Typically, a `pynxtools` reader plugin works with three types of input:

 | File | What it is | Example |
 |---|---|---|